Discord’s new Threads feature looks to clean up your chat rooms

 Threads let you continue a discussion in an entirely different message feed.

-Discord has evolved over the years, especially during the COVID-19 pandemic, into a platform for all kinds of communities to gather and discuss common interests.
 The platform initially started as a gaming chat hub for PC gamers, but it has since evolved into much more.
 Now, the program has introduced Threads to help clean up chat rooms and organize them into specific topics.

 Discord’s new Threads feature launched this week for all available platforms, including Windows, macOS, Linux, iOS, Android, and the web app.
 It gives users a new tool to better organize discussion topics within their Discord channel.